SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 General Game Changes:
 - enabled Monks, Monks with Relics, Petards, Kings and Queens to load into Siege Towers and Rams
 - increased (Elite) Battle Elephant trample damage blast radius to (0.5) 0.5
-- increased Hand Canoneer bonus infantry damage by 5
 - changed Paladin upgrade cost to 1000 food, 750 gold, research time to 125 seconds
 - changed Imperial Camel upgrade cost to 1000 food, 750 gold, research time to 125 seconds
 - changed Elite Battle Elephant upgrade cost to 1200 food, 750 gold, research time to 100 seconds
 - changed Siege Onager upgrade cost to 1200 food, 900 gold, research time to 130 seconds
 - standardized all land and water unique unit Elite upgrades to 1000 food/wood, 500 gold, research time to 60 seconds
-- All unique archer-related Elite Upgrades have wood and gold costs
+- All unique archer-related and ship-related Elite Upgrades have wood and gold costs
-- All unique ship-related Elite upgrades have wood and gold costs
 - All other Elite upgrades have food and gold costs
 - standardized all Castle Age Crown techs costs to 300 food/wood, 200 gold/stone, research time to 40 seconds
 - standardized all Imperial Age Crown techs costs to 600 food/wood, 400 gold/stone, research time to 50 seconds
+- All building-related Crown upgrades have wood and stone costs
-- All unique building-related, siege-related and ship-related Crown upgrades have wood and stone costs
+- All siege-related and ship-related Crown upgrades have wood and gold costs
 - All other Crown upgrades have food and gold costs
 - updated many tech descriptions to give numeric descriptions of effects (to help with clarity of effects in game)